 Our approach is unique in the way in which we build strong relationships through projects developed over the long-term, and in how we regard each and every person involved in them as a collaborator.
 Trust and a conscious awareness of process and the impact a project can have beyond its existence, are key to our way of working.
 Some groups and individuals are now starting to get involved in projects within our broader programme, or in some cases are taking on a more proactive role within artistic productions.

-For more information or to get involved please contact Jenny Cooper or phone 020 7724 4300.
+For more information or to get involved please contact The Showroom or phone 020 7724 4300.

 Local groups and organisations: